jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 It's worth noting that the 2 second following time is measured front bumper to front bumper — if you were sitting by the side of the highway, that's how you'd count the time between cars going by.
 But drivers generally like to keep a 2 second following time between their front bumper and the _rear_ bumper of the car in front of them.
-The difference between these is negligible at high speeds, but at low speeds, it becomes impossible to maintain a 2 second following distance from the _front_ bumper of the car in front of you without impinging on the _rear_ bumper of the car in front of you, especially if said car is more than 0 feet long.
+The difference between these is negligible at high speeds, but at a low enough speed, it becomes impossible to maintain a 2 second following distance from the _front_ bumper of the car in front of you without impinging on the _rear_ bumper of the car in front of you, especially if said car is more than 0 feet long.
 So under these circumstances the flow rate of the highway decreases below 1 car every 2 seconds — maybe to 1 car every 4 seconds.
 So now you have to wait 4 seconds for every car in front of you in line.